Sometimes, researchers do that consciously but not always; it can also happen unconsciously.

 Misuse of verbs and verb tenses

 Declarative verbs and descriptive verbs

 It is worth digging a little further about declarative and descriptive verbs.
 I found a very useful paper about this subject.
-In 2017, two Austrian surgeons published a short paper describing the differences between declarative and descriptive verbs citing examples.
+In 2017, two Austrian surgeons published a short paper citing examples of the differences between declarative and descriptive verbs.
 I am using the same example of verbs and verbal phrases here because it is pretty comprehensive and very useful, particularly for those whose English is not their primary language.